Friday, April 14, 2006

 In love unutterable for us, in torments, He died.

-Today has always been, and still remains, a day of mandatory Fasting and Abstinence (Canon 1251).
-Also worth noting, upon entering our pews today, we are to genuflect to the Crucifix not the tabernacle because the Eucharist is not present today in any Tabernacle in the world (Source: GIRM 274).
+Today has always been and still remains, a day of mandatory Fasting and Abstinence.
+Also worth noting, upon entering our pews today, we are to genuflect to the Crucifix, not the tabernacle because the Eucharist is not present today in our churches.

 Concerning the Stations of the Cross, there are many cities in the United States taking part in processions and acting out Jesus's journey to Calvary to die.